dmbarbour/glas/glas-src/bits/README.md

            /        0
            \        1

 Bitstrings are useful for representing integers, bytes, symbols, and other simple data.
-However, bitstrings should be relatively short.
-A list of bytes is favored for texts or binaries.
+However, bitstrings in glas are not optimized for random access and should be relatively short.
+A binary (a list of bytes) is favored for large texts or binaries.

 This module defines many useful operations on bitstrings.

 ## Compact Encoding Assumption

-I assume glas runtimes efficiently represent bitstrings and radix trees, storing multiple bits per allocation.
-One convenient mechanism is to encode bitstring length using the lowest '1' bit within a word:

-        10000..0    0 bits
-        a1000..0    1 bits
-        ab100..0    2 bits
-        abc10..0    3 bits

-A viable data encoding:

-        type Value = struct
+One assumption for glas systems is that non-branching bitstring fragments are encoded in a compact manner.
+One viable encoding that I've used in a few implementations:

-            { uint64 stem                   // 0..63 bits encoded
+        type Stem = Word64 // encodes 0..63 bits
-            ; Term   term
-            }

-        type Term =
-            | Leaf
-            | ExtStem of uint64 * Term      // full 64 bits encoded
-            | Branch of Value * Value
+        type Node = Leaf | Branch of Val * Val | Stem64 of Word64 * Node
-            | ... (accelerated lists, binaries, etc.) ...

-With this compact encoding, short, simple data including symbols and nearly all int64 values (except int64 min), can be encoded without heap allocations.
-Further, binaries can be specialized so we don't pay huge overheads for file or socket IO.

-*Note:* See also the Glas Object encoding.
+        type Val = (Stem * Node) // struct

+With a K-bit stem word we can encode up to K-1 bits and stem length.
+For example, with a 4-bit word, we can encode up to 3 stem bits:

+        1000        0 bits
+        a100        1 bit
+        ab10        2 bits
+        abc1        3 bits
+        0000        unused

+In this case, short bitstring values (unit, small integers or symbols, etc. with a final Leaf node) will be non-allocating, which is very convenient.

 ## Operations Performance

 My vision for glas systems does not emphasize bitstring manipulations.
-Most operations on bitstrings will be O(N).
-Common operations may be optionally accelerated (via 'accel:opt:...' annotations) to improve performance, but we shouldn't depend on that.
-Glas systems should favor operating on binaries instead of very large bitstrings.
+Common operations can be accelerated, but we shouldn't depend on it.
+Binaries (lists of bytes) should be favored over large bitstrings for serialization, and will be compacted by another mechanism.

-Eventually, to enter domains such as compression and cryptography, glas systems should accelerate a virtual machine oriented around manipulation of bitstrings or binaries.
+Eventually, to enter domains such as compression and cryptography, glas systems will accelerate virtual machines that support low-level 'bit banging' operations.
 However, this is a task for another module.